-If you are in your first 3 years of a new business there are a lot of things yet to be discovered.
-Do you know what things you should learn first?
+Part One: If you are contemplating starting a business or are in your first 3 to 5 years of a new business there are a lot of things yet to be discovered about running a company.
+Do you know what you should learn first?
 Do you know what is important to build a solid foundation for long term sustainability and growth?

-We hope the information in this course will help you build a solid company that can weather the vicissitudes of the market place, technology changes and employee turnover.
-As you have probably heard about goals and how important they are, we will start with a simple, but important example, of the power of properly defining goals.
+We hope the information in this business training course will help you build a solid company that can weather the vicissitudes of the marketplace, changes in technology, employee turnover and cash-flow challenges.

 How can I achieve success for my company?

-The reason the second question is better is that it directly addresses the desired end result you want, a better company.
+The reason the second question is better is that it directly addresses the desired end result, a better company.
 While this may seem like a subtle distinction, it is a very important distinction.
 One question is about a primary goal, a thriving company,

 the other question is about something in support of the primary goal – or a means to an end.